officelearn/azure-docs.sv-se/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ---
-title: Status för anpassad dirigering i Durable Functions – Azure
+title: Custom orchestration status in Durable Functions - Azure
-description: Lär dig hur du konfigurerar och använder anpassad Dirigerings status för Durable Functions.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/02/2019
-ms.author: azfuncdf
-ms.openlocfilehash: d3b3ee1fabf59ae3b87185c4c9eb2f85aa8acd91
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: Learn how to configure and use custom orchestration status for Durable Functions. ms.topic: conceptual ms.date: 11/02/2019 ms.author: azfuncdf ms.openlocfilehash: 22242a40a29a1a014a7ab88ed705c7ca3e5ba288 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614927"
+ms.locfileid: "74232951"
 ---
-# <a name="custom-orchestration-status-in-durable-functions-azure-functions"></a>Status för anpassad dirigering i Durable Functions (Azure Functions)
+# <a name="custom-orchestration-status-in-durable-functions-azure-functions"></a>Custom orchestration status in Durable Functions (Azure Functions)

-Med anpassad Orchestration-status kan du ange ett anpassat status värde för din Orchestrator-funktion.
-Den här statusen tillhandahålls via HTTP GetStatus-API: et eller `DurableOrchestrationClient.GetStatusAsync`-API: et.
+Custom orchestration status lets you set a custom status value for your orchestrator function.
+This status is provided via the HTTP GetStatus API or the `DurableOrchestrationClient.GetStatusAsync` API.

-## <a name="sample-use-cases"></a>Exempel på användnings fall
+## <a name="sample-use-cases"></a>Sample use cases

 > [!NOTE]
-> Följande exempel visar hur du använder funktionen anpassad status i C# och Java Script.
-C# Exemplen är skrivna för Durable Functions 2. x och är inte kompatibla med Durable Functions 1. x.
-Mer information om skillnaderna mellan versioner finns i artikeln [Durable Functions versioner](durable-functions-versions.md) .
+> The following samples show how to use custom status feature in C# and JavaScript.
+The C# examples are written for Durable Functions 2.x and are not compatible with Durable Functions 1.x.
+For more information about the differences between versions, see the [Durable Functions versions](durable-functions-versions.md) article.

-### <a name="visualize-progress"></a>Visualisera förlopp
+### <a name="visualize-progress"></a>Visualize progress

-Klienter kan avsöka status slut punkten och visa ett förlopps gränssnitt som visualiserar det aktuella körnings steget.
-Följande exempel visar status delning:
+Clients can poll the status end point and display a progress UI that visualizes the current execution stage.
+The following sample demonstrates progress sharing:

 #### <a name="c"></a>C#